 Over specialisation is effective in “kind environments” where the rules are known and there is a clear outcome.

-In a wicked world, relying upon experience from a single domain is not only limiting, it can be disastrous.
+In a wicked world, relying upon experience from a single domain is not only limiting, but it can also be disastrous.

 It can lead to collective tragedy even when every individual separately takes the most reasonable course of action.